Many or all companies we feature compensate us. Compensation and editorial

 CFP®

 A few risks of choosing the wrong custodian include choosing a company based solely on low fees and costs, which could result in poor customer service or issues such as a lapse in reporting requirements.
-Not being in compliance with SEC or IRS, which could result in potential excise fees or losing the tax benefits of a gold IRA and creating a potentially large taxable event for the owner.
-And, having a lack of understanding about the investment could result in an undesirable investment that affects financial and life goals, such as, for example, having a high concentration in a gold IRA compared with total assets.
+Not being in compliance with the SEC or IRS could result in potential excise fees or losing the tax benefits of a gold IRA, creating a large taxable event for the owner.
+A lack of understanding about the investment could result in an undesirable investment that affects financial and life goals, such as, for example, having a high concentration in a gold IRA compared with total assets.

 FAQ